-Using a placeholder price of \$8,500 per year, the base case incremental cost-effectiveness ratios for erenumab in chronic migraine for patients among whom prior preventive therapy failed was approximately \$135,000 per QALY gained compared to no treatment and approximately \$147,000 per QALY gained compared to onabotulinum toxin A (Table 4.15).
-The comparable results for fremanezumab were approximately \$184,000 per QALY gained compared to no treatment and approximately \$315,000 per QALY gained compared to onabotulinum toxin A. For patients with episodic migraine among whom prior preventive therapy failed, using a placeholder price of \$8,500 per year, the incremental cost-effectiveness ratios for the CGRP inhibitors compared to no treatment were more than \$225,000 per QALY gained.
+The base case incremental cost-effectiveness ratios for erenumab in chronic migraine for patients among whom prior preventive therapy failed was approximately \$90,000 per QALY gained compared to no preventive treatment (Table 4.15).
+The comparable results for fremanezumab were approximately \$120,000 per QALY gained compared to no preventive treatment.
+For patients with episodic migraine among whom prior preventive therapy failed, the incremental cost-effectiveness ratios for the CGRP inhibitors compared to no preventive treatment were approximately \$150,000 per QALY gained for erenumab and for fremanezumab.